FOLLOW THESE IDEAS TO BOOST YOUR DAILY WATER INTAKE, STAY HYDRATED AND BE HEALTHY!

 What’s also great about an electric tea kettle is that I don’t have to worry about my cats walking across a hot stovetop.
 Yikes!

-PS—I thought all tea was pretty tasteless when I first starting drinking it.
+One final note: I thought all tea was fairly tasteless when I first starting drinking it.
 Now that I drink it more often (although I’m no tea connoisseur), I can pick up on individual flavors and subtle differences.
-If you’re in the same boat as I once was, it just takes a little time.
+If you’re in the same boat as I once was, it only takes a little time.

 If you find plain water a bit drab, adding lemon juice can definitely help you drink more of nature’s goodness.
 Lemon juice not only adds flavor, but provides your body with essential vitamins and minerals.